Social Skills Groups

 The Social Skills Groups are for children age four to 16 who are struggling with social skills, having trouble fitting in, and are shy.

-How do children benefit from these groups?
+How do children and teens benefit from these groups?

 Social skills groups are an opportunity to learn about and practice social skills with peers under the supervision of a licensed psychologist.
 Children participating in the group learn specific skills important and relevant to successful and then practice implementing those skills with other children of the same age in a group setting.